 The Kiwanis Club of Statesboro members meet every Thursday for a catered lunch in their community building at the fairgrounds, except for the week of the fair.
-It is tradition for the Vivona family to provide a thank you lunch of fair food for club members and public safety officials who all help make the annual fair a success.
+It is tradition for the Vivona family to provide a thank you lunch of fair food for club members who all help make the annual fair a success.
 They host the lunch outside at the Pancake House pavilion.
 The food certainly didn't disappoint!

 Since 1978, Amusements of America, owned by the Vivona family, has been a cornerstone of the annual Kiwanis Fair.
 The partnership, now in its 46th year, continues to thrive, bringing joy and excitement to the community.
 This year, despite some challenges, the fair has been a resounding success, with high attendance and a safe, smooth-running event.